Financial Aid F.A.Qs

-A. After all your requirements have been received, allow 3-4 weeks for the review process
+A. After all your requirements have been received, allow approximately 2 weeks for the review process

 to be completed.
-Be warned - during the peak period (May-October) it may take as long as
+Be warned - during the peak period (June-October) it may take as long as

 award or other requirements posted during the review process.